Skip to main content

 AdvancementClick on each pointAutomatic after dwell duration

-DurationVariable (participant-controlled)Fixed (point_duration_ms × num_points)
+DurationVariable (participant-controlled)Fixed (dwell_ms × num_points)

 ValidationNoneYes (with accuracy reporting)